-- 1) Admission to the programme is obtained if the prerequisites with regard to prior education for enrolment in university education, in accordance with Article 7.30 b of the WHW, have been met. - a.
+1) Admission to the programme is obtained if the prerequisites with regard to prior education for enrolment in university education, in accordance with Article 7.30b of the WHW, have been met.

+- a.
 Programme-specific admission requirements for the Master's programmes and PGD course are set out in the Regulations pertaining to the programme/ course concerned (see Appendices 1, 2 and 3). - b.
-The Programme Manager is responsible for the assessment of the admissibility of applicants and the issue of admission letters on behalf of the Dean. - c.
-Because of the contents of the Master's programmes, applicants with visual or physical disabilities should only be registered when the disability is not a major obstacle for meeting the learning outcomes.
-See also Section 7 on Studying with a disability. - 2) Study unit-specific admission requirements are set out in the study guide of the programme concerned and will be used to decide upon admission to the study unit.
+The Programme Director is responsible for assessing the admissibility of applicants and for issuing admission letters on behalf of the Faculty Board. - c.
+Because of the contents of the Master's programmes, applicants with visual or physical disabilities should only be registered when the functional impairment is not a major obstacle for meeting the learning outcomes.
+See also Section 7 on Studying with a functional impairment. - 2) Study unit-specific admission requirements are set out in the study guide of the programme concerned and will be used to decide upon admission to the study unit.

-SECTION 3: CONTENT AND STRUCTURE OF THE MASTER PROGRAMMES
+SECTION 3: CONTENT AND STRUCTURE OF THE MASTER'S PROGRAMMES